 The Office of the Registrar will evaluate students interested in taking one or more courses at the undergraduate level who are not intending to complete a degree program of study.
 This includes students wishing to take courses only during summer terms, high school students who would like to concurrently enroll in college courses, or other students interested in completing specific coursework.
 Enrollment for non-degree seeking students is on a term and course basis and does not guarantee admission to a degree program.
 Specific application requirements, timelines, and processes can be found by contacting the Office of the Registrar.

-Admissions Requirements and Regulations for International Students processes, timeline, requirements, and materials, including the Declaration and Certification of Finances, are available on the College website.
+Admissions Requirements and Regulations for International Students

+Converse University encourages the enrollment of students from other countries.
+Application processes, timeline, requirements, and materials, including the Declaration and Certification of Finances, are available on the University website.